ABSTRACT ART SHOW

-Grey Cube Gallery proudly presents the fourth Patterns online art show for the month of October 2024.
-The show encompassed a range of artistic styles and mediums (oil on canvas, acrylic, watercolor, pen & ink, steel, digital art, photography).
+Grey Cube Gallery proudly presents the fifth Abstract online art show for the month of January 2025.
+The show encompassed a range of artistic styles and mediums (oil on canvas, acrylic, graphite, digital art, photography, alcohol ink, stainless steel, bronze).
 Each submission has been judged based on the following elements of artistic expression: orginality and quality of art, overall design, creativity, interpretation of the theme, demonstration of artistic ability and usage of medium.
-Out of all entries, 52 artworks were shortlisted for inclusion in the show.
-The competition attracted entries from many countries across the world: USA, France, South Africa, Poland, Ireland, Canada, Taiwan, Portugal, United Kingdom, Germany and Slovenia.
+Out of all entries, 65 artworks were shortlisted for inclusion in the show.
+The competition attracted entries from many countries across the world: Taiwan, South Korea, Greece, UAE, Canada, USA, Ukraine, Ireland, Germany and United Kingdom.
 Enjoy the show and thank you for expressing an interest in our competition.

 BEST OF SHOW